Configuration

 Properties of Spec

-icon str the name of the icon to use for the node; It should be a key from the
+the names of the icons to use for the node; Each should be a key from the

 built-in icons or from the icons section.